March 5, 2015 by Mike Hillwig

 Chris and I have a unique method of communicating.
 If the IM conversation starts with “Do you have a minute?,” we answer honestly.
 Then we triage and prioritize.
 But if the conversation starts with “I need help” then we drop everything for each other.

 Our Windows team builds and maintains the servers where I run SQL Server.
 If those servers aren’t stable, neither are the databases on it.
 I manage the SQL instances that host many of their tools, including VMWare Virtual Center.
 Their tools are only as good as the databases I’m managing for them.
 Our success depends on each other.
 I recently found a careless mistake made by my own team on a VCenter server.
-I went ballistic.
+I was not pleased, and my colleague got an earful.
 I look after those guys and they do the same for me.

 When I want to try something new on a server, whether it’s a change in permissions, a group policy, or a radically different configuration, I have a conversation with my Windows team before just putting in a request.
 It gives us an opportunity to collaborate on things instead of just executing someone else’s vision.
 They do the same for me.
 One of the greatest lessons I learned in college is that people support what they help create.
 That is entirely true in my world.
 Our Oracle DBAs don’t have the same partnership with the Unix team and it shows.
 Sometimes I think they’re jealous of just how well our relationship works.